dojot/docs/source/user_guide.rst

   MQTT-based devices.
 If your project is using (or allows changing to) this protocol, then it would suffice to check if the device is sending its data using a simple key/value JSON.
-If it isn't, then you might want to use iotagent-json and a few translation instructions while adding the device in dojot (check `iotagent-json`_ documentation to check out how to do that).
+If it isn't, then you might want to use iotagent-mosca (check `iotagent-mosca`_ documentation to check out how to do that).
 If it is indeed sending key/value JSON messages, then it can send its messages to dojot's broker and it will be recognized by the platform.

 - Create a new IoT agent to support the protocol used by the device: if your device is using another protocol that is not yet supported, then it might be